 Food organic waste produced by the fruit and veg stallholders comprises a large proportion of the total waste generated on site.
-Finding a solution for the recycling of food waste is a project that Queen Vic Market has been working on for many years with the fruit and veg stallholders and it is exciting that that the food organic waste produced by these traders is currently being recycled.
+Finding a solution for the recycling of food waste is a project that Queen Vic Market has been working on for many years with the fruit and veg stallholders and it is exciting that that the food organic waste produced by these traders is recycled.

-The recycling of food organic waste complements the Market’s extensive recycling program; reducing waste to landfill.
+The recycling of food organic waste complements the Market’s extensive recycling program, reducing waste to landfill.
 The following waste streams are currently being recycled at the Market:

 - Timber and steel.